Sandrine Dixson-Declève

 Sandrine Dixson-Declève is an international climate change, sustainable development, sustainable finance and complex systems thought leader.
-She is currently the Co-president of the Club of Rome, together with Mamphela Ramphele, the first women to lead the organization in its history.
+She was co-president of the Club of Rome from 2018 to 2024, and together with Mamphela Ramphele was the first women to lead the organization in its history.

-Dixson-Declève is a TED Countdown and TedX speaker and author of numerous publications and book chapters including the upcoming book Earth for all – A survival guide to humanity.
+Dixson-Declève is a TED Countdown and TedX speaker and author of numerous publications and book chapters including Earth for all – A survival guide to humanity, published in 2022.

 She divides her time between lecturing, facilitating difficult conversations and advising policy and business leaders across the globe.
 Dixson-Declève has been recognised by GreenBiz as one of the 30 most influential women across the globe driving change in the low-carbon economy and promoting green business.

 Author, speaker and facilitator of difficult conversations

 Policy-oriented publications for humanity’s wicked problems

-Dixson-Declѐve was a driving force behind both the Planetary Emergency Plan 1:0 and 2:0.
+Dixson-Declѐve was a driving force behind both the Planetary Emergency Plan 1:0 2:0.
 These reports, first published in 2018 provide a set of key policy levers to address the cross-cutting challenges of climate change, biodiversity loss and human health and wellbeing.
 The Plans have since been infused into international discussions on climate, biodiversity, sustainable development and global risks.

 She has contributed to numerous reports providing policy recommendations on major global issues including A System Change Compass: Implementing the European Green Deal in a time of recovery, 21st Century Wellbeing Economics: The Road to Recovery, Renewal & Resilience and Anchoring Transformation: Policy Anchors for Ensuring a new European Social-Economic Paradigm.

 TED Countdown and TedX: The Sustainable Future series

 Dixson-Declѐve was a speaker in the TED Countdown and TEDX: The Sustainable Future series.
-In conversation with TED global curator Bruno Giussani, she presented “5 keys to shifting to a well-being economy - and the cost of inaction”, outlining what has been learned since the first "Limits to Growth" report warned of the consequences of unlimited economic growth and presenting Earth4All: an international initiative identifying the transformations needed to move to wellbeing economies, accelerate systems-change, and achieve greater wellbeing for all within planetary boundaries.
+In conversation with TED global curator Bruno Giussani, she presented "5 keys to shifting to a well-being economy - and the cost of inaction”, outlining what has been learned since the first "Limits to Growth" report warned of the consequences of unlimited economic growth and presenting Earth4All: an international initiative identifying the transformations needed to move to wellbeing economies, accelerate systems-change, and achieve greater wellbeing for all within planetary boundaries.